10 Expressions with “Out”

 - Someone must have let the cat out of the bag.
 Everyone knows about Brenda’s surprise birthday party on Saturday.

-- Simon wanted to hide from his parents that he was sacked from work, but his brother let the cat out of the bag and told them everything.
+- Simon wanted to hide from his parents that he had been sacked from work, but his brother let the cat out of the bag and told them everything.

 Out of the question